-Yutraffic Office contains workflow states and a version management system known from the Yutraffic project management.
-It further includes some fundamental document management functionalities.
+Yutraffic Office contains workflow states and a version management system from the known Yutraffic project management.
+It further includes some fundamental document management functionalities

 4.6.1.
 Version management

 Versions can be created for intersections, network and Motion.
 Versioning is used to ensure consistent data and to provide transparency within planning and further development.